Marketing your book

 Conferences are often promoted and supported by social media activities using our various accounts on Twitter, Facebook and other communities.

 Palgrave maintains many social media accounts that are subject-specific and interest group focused, allowing us to connect with new and existing audiences.
 To keep them informed and engaged, we promote conferences and run special campaigns both on a discipline and product level, e.g. book raffles, photo contests and product/content highlights, often in connection with a specific event or theme.
+Mention the Palgrave accounts in your own posts so we can further share your message.

 You can be confident that we will do our best to ensure that your book reaches the greatest number and widest range of readers possible.
 Your readers, in turn, have the freedom to choose in whichever medium they would like to read your publication.can provide eBooks in a variety of formats including PDF, HTML and as an ePub file.
 Files for each eBook version can be quickly disseminated to our distribution partners in the format that they have specified.